OctopusDeploy/docs/src/pages/docs/octopus-rest-api/openid-connect/index.md

 ## Older Versions

-- The `login` command was added to the Octopus CLI in version `2.1.0`.
+- In versions prior to `2.1.0`, the Octopus CLI did not support OpenID Connect.